HayaaQutaishat/Articles-Application/README.md

 In this website users will be able to read, rate , comment on those articles, and add any of them to "read later".

+### Project Requirements :

+If the user just want to read some article, he can just click "Random Article" button on the top, and he will get one random article.
+Additionally, you don't need to log in for those actions